 As far as we know, nobody is calling for the Draconid meteor shower to burst into storm in 2013.
 But you never know for sure with the Draconids, so it’s worth watching out for on the moonless evening of October 8.
-Just keep in mind that meteor showers are notorious for defying predictions, either surpassing or falling shy of expectation, so you never know for sure is to try to watch the shower.
+Just keep in mind that meteor showers are notorious for defying predictions, either surpassing or falling shy of expectation.
+The only way to know for sure is to try to watch the shower.

 Most meteor showers are named for the constellation from which the meteors radiate on the sky’s dome.
 The Draconids, however, are sometimes also called the Giacobinids, to honor the man who first sighted the comet that spawned this meteor shower.

 Michel Giacobini discovered this comet on December 20, 1900.
-Another sighting in 1913 added Zinner to the name of the comet, 21P Giacobini-Zinner.
+Another sighting in 1913 added the name Zinner to that of the comet, which thus became 21P Giacobini-Zinner.
 It is a periodic comet, which returns every 6 years and 4 months.
 Tracking this comet, and noting this October meteor shower, helped astronomers figure out how to predict meteor showers in 1915.
 The great Draconid/Giacobinid meteor storms occurred in 1933 and 1946.
 The comet returned in 1998 as well, and the Draconids picked up that year, but only to a rate of about 100 per hour.
-Then last year, 2011, observers in Europe saw over 600 Draconid meteors per hour.
+Then in 2011, observers in Europe saw over 600 Draconid meteors per hour.

-Perhaps the rates could go up this year.
+Perhaps Draconid meteor rates will go up this year.
 Or we might see only a handful of meteors per hour.
 Under normal conditions, when astronomers speak of a meteor shower peaking, it is similar to a weather forecaster saying, “The heaviest rain/snow is predicted for such-and-such hour.”
 In other words, the prediction might not be precise, since nature is always unpredictable to a degree.
-But the rate of the meteors is higher during the peak of a meteor shower than on any other night.
+But, generally speaking, the rate of meteors falling will be higher during the peak of a meteor shower than on any other night.